 Medication-overuse headache — Medication-overuse headache (MOH) may occur in people who have frequent migraine, cluster, or tension-type headaches, which leads them to overuse pain medications.
 A vicious cycle occurs whereby frequent headaches cause the person to take medication frequently (often non-prescription medication), which then causes a rebound headache as the medication wears off, causing more medication use, and so on.

 Overuse of any number of pain medications can increase the risk of developing medication-overuse headaches.
 To avoid medication-overuse headaches, we recommend the following:

 If you have frequent headaches, you may need a preventive medication.
-(See "Patient information: Headache treatment in adults (Beyond the Basics)".)
+(See "Patient education: Headache treatment in adults (Beyond the Basics)".)

 OTHER TYPES OF HEADACHE

 There are a number of other causes of headache.